 If you choose this option, you will need to link the Exchange server to your existing mail servers.
 In your Exchange CONTROL PANEL, you will need to navigate to Services > Domains, click the domain name you would like to change, and select the Split tab.
 Read the Knowledge Base article on What is a split domain (Exchange)? for more information.

-* Exchange 2007/2010 customers: If you point your Name Server (NS) records to Smarsh Hosted Services Name Servers (option #1 above), then you will not have to create the Autodiscover record manually for newly registered domains.
+Note for Exchange 2010 customers: If you point your Name Server (NS) records to Smarsh Hosted Services Name Servers (option #1 above), then you will not have to create the Autodiscover record manually for newly registered domains.
 The Autodiscover record will be created automatically for any domain that you register in CONTROL PANEL.